kognetiks/kognetiks-chatbot/documentation/overview.md

 ## What's new in Version 2.1.8

+* **Assistant Management**: Resolved the issue with adding, updating and deleting Assistants when using Firefox browser.
 * **Additional Security**: Enhanced security to reduce vulnerabilities associated with assistant management.
 * **Additional Security**: Enhanced security to reduce vulnerabilities associated with accessing chatbot support pages.